 The Academy of Children’s Theatre (ACT) was conceived in 1995 by a small group of local educators, theatre professionals, and parents who sought to create an organization that would provide dramatic arts instruction and performances geared especially toward children.
 Since that time, ACT has built a reputation as a professionally run, high-quality children’s theatrical organization.

 After moving into the facility in 2004, ACT spent the next three years renovating half of the warehouse area, which has greatly enhanced its ability to provide services.
-This area now boasts two finished classrooms; a Black Box rehearsal and performance area; an expanded mezzanine used for lighting, sound production and additional storage; adequate bathrooms; a new entrance and ticket booth; a donor recognition plaque; and optimal HVAC, lighting, and electrical capacity.
+This area now boasts two finished classrooms; a Black Box rehearsal and performance area; an expanded mezzanine used for lighting, sound production, and additional storage; adequate bathrooms; a new entrance and ticket booth; a donor recognition plaque; and optimal HVAC, lighting, and electrical capacity.
 For the first time, multiple classes/rehearsals/performances can comfortably occur simultaneously throughout the building.
-ACT is now looking forward to finishing this project by building a 300-350 seat theatre in the back half of the warehouse and paying off the mortgage.
+ACT is now looking forward to finishing this project by building permanent risers in our 170-seat theatre in the back half of the warehouse and paying off the mortgage.

 Board of Trustees: